NationalSecurityAgency/datawave-map-service/service/src/main/frontend/README.md

 - Change default polygon colors depending on the basemap
 - Utilities:
   - Convert (single? multiple?)
 WKT to GeoWave Index
   - Convert (single? multiple?)
-WKT to Geo Index
+WKT to Geo Indices
   - Find/highlight range/term, and geo function matching geometry
   - ~~Split a query geometry naturally (in case of geometry collection) or forcefully~~
   - ~~Set portions of a query as evaluation only with the click of a mouse (query editor?)~~